-- 1. they must be be expressive enough to support a broad spectrum of sophisticated parallel algorithms, - 2. they must deliver performance competitive with that of hand-coded parallelizations, - 3. they must be ubiquitously available everywhere from emerging tightly-coupled architectures to desktop workstations, and - 4. they must deliver appropriate levels of efficiency on each class of systems.
+- 1. they must be expressive enough to support a broad spectrum of sophisticated parallel algorithms, - 2. they must deliver performance competitive with that of hand-coded parallelizations, - 3. they must be ubiquitously available everywhere from emerging tightly-coupled architectures to desktop workstations, and - 4. they must deliver appropriate levels of efficiency on each class of systems.

 The Rice team has been investigating locality-aware compiler technology under LACSI support since the founding of the institute.
 The principal products of this research have been language-independent analysis and code generation techniques for managing singlethreaded parallel programming languages.
 These techniques are applicable to a broad class of languages ranging from MATLAB to Cray's Chapel.
 This research has garnered two best paper awards to date and has been selected for publication in three journal special issues (among other publications).
 To date, this research has made significant progress in developing compiler technology that helps address the productivity problem by transforming complex programs written in a high-level single-threaded form into sophisticated scalable codes that run with hand-coded efficiency on large-scale parallel systems.
 Ongoing work in this area is focused on enhancing compiler capabilities to more effectively support adaptive and multi-level algorithms.
-A study in progress aims to evaluate the effectiveness of compiler technology developed by the Rice team for transforming a single-threaded HPF program developed for the Earth Simulator into one that can execute efficiently on parallel microprocessor-based clusters that have been the focus of ASCI investments.
+In 2005, Rice completed a study to evaluate the effectiveness of compiler technology developed by the Rice team for transforming IMPACT3D, a single-threaded HPF program developed for the Earth Simulator, into one that can execute efficiently on parallel microprocessor-based clusters that have been the focus of ASC investments.
+The Rice team found that their HPF compiler technology was able to generate scalable code that achieved approximately 18% of peak efficiency for the IMPACT3D application on processor ensembles as large as 1024 processors.
+This study showed that both data-parallel programming models and data-parallel compilers can deliver performance for data-intensive codes that is competitive with hand-coded parallelizations on modern microprocessor-based systems.